The biggest mistake most employers make when it comes to employee terminations is dragging out the process.

 - What to do before terminating an employee

 - Exactly how to fire someone

-This is one of the most difficult aspects of owning a business and it’s always going to be somewhat painful.
+Employee terminations are one of the most difficult aspects of owning a business—and they’re always going to be somewhat painful.
 That’s why many organizations now focus on employee retention by implementing effective onboarding programs and consistent performance review processes.

 Sometimes, the working relationship still doesn’t work out.
 When you have a solid employee termination policy and process in place and document all disciplinary action, the outcome will be that much easier for both parties.

 There are two types of employee termination every business owner should understand so that you can manage the severance and protect your company effectively.

 In the event of a voluntary termination, the employee ends the working relationship.